-Our second top priority for inclusion in Maryland's CTP is the construction of a controlled access highway option for US 301 through Waldorf and White Plains, which balances the needs of the residential and business communities, while minimizing the impacts to cultural, social, and natural resources.
 We believe it is important to maintain the roadway mobility of our inter-state and inter-county highway system.
-The US 301 and MD 5 corridor through Charles and Prince George's Counties remains one of the most congested areas in the state.
+The US 301 and MD 5 corridor through Charles and Prince George's Counties remains one of the most congested in the state.
 We fully support the efforts of Prince George's County to improve the remainder of MD 5 (Branch Avenue) from Surratt's Road to the junction with US 301, which will help alleviate the severe delays experienced along this corridor.
-We are also grateful for the Maryland State Highway Administration's commitment to ensure that the design plans for the MD 5 improvements will accommodate the necessary right-of-way for future fixed-route, high capacity transit in this corridor.
-In the interim, we specifically request that the Maryland State Highway Administration (SHA) accelerate potential break-out projects to improve roadway congestion within this corridor.
+We are also grateful for the Maryland State Highway Administration's commitment to make sure that the recommendations and design plans for highway improvements in the MD 5 corridor will accommodate the transitway needed for future fixed-route, high-capacity transit.
+In the interim, we specifically request that the Maryland State Highway Administration (SHA) accelerate potential break-out projects to alleviate roadway congestion within this corridor.
 These projects are listed in "Attachment 1" under SHA Project Planning Project number "1" and District Special Project number "1."
 We look forward to working with the SHA staff on these projects of great importance for our citizens.

 The Charles County Commissioners support a comprehensive approach that integrates transportation and land use policy.
 Through the implementation of the Waldorf Sub-Area Plan and associated Zoning and Design Guidelines, the County has made major strides to create higher density, transit-oriented development in the urban core of the County's Development District which will significantly reduce vehicle trips by providing the necessary mix of land uses in a walkable-bikable environment.
 These actions will enable us to focus future growth in Waldorf and White Plains, while reducing sprawl and suburban development pressures in the County's rural areas.
-These policies will also support future investment in high capacity public transit.
-Our planned residential and commercial development densities have been designed to support future rail transit, as well as other alternative modes, including pedestrians and bicycles.
-These densities are consistent with the Federal Transit Administration's Guidelines and Standards for Transit Supportive Land Uses and are intended to qualify our transit project for "New Start" funds.
+These policies will also support future investment in high capacity public transit, help to create a reverse commute, and reduce the peak volumes on state roadways to preserve existing and planned capacity.
+Our planned residential and commercial development densities have been designed to support future rail transit, as well as other alternative modes, pedestrians and bicycles.
+These densities are consistent with the Federal Transit Administration's Guidelines and Standards for Transit Supportive Land Uses and are intended to qualify our transit project for future "New Start" funds.
+To ensure the success of the urbanization and redevelopment of Waldorf, the County initiated the roll-out of a Phase One Development Plan in November 2013, and funded \$30 Million in infrastructure improvements to incentivize private investment.
 We believe that only by coordinating our transportation priorities with land use decisions in a comprehensive and integrated strategy can we successfully meet our transportation needs for the next generation.